AF-1/lms-ratingslight/README.md

 * *display track ratings* in *LMS menus* (web UI and text) or on older devices using the *Now Playing screensaver* or the *Music Information Screen* plugin
 * most features should work with **online library tracks** (see [FAQ](#faq))

-**Some features are not enabled by default.** Please go to the plugin's settings page to enable them.
+Some features are not enabled by default.

 <br><br><br><br>